Orkney Grocery Shopping Guide for Self-Catering Stays

 Tesco Kirkwall Superstore

-• Range: Full supermarket offering.
-Good selection of local Orkney products alongside national brands.
+• Range: Full UK supermarket, with Orkney products (cheese, oatcakes, beer) alongside national brands.

 Co-operative Food (Kirkwall & Stromness)